Understanding Internal vs. External ‘Locus Of Control’

 3. Responsibility: Take responsibility for your actions, regardless of your locus of control.

-4. Flexibility: Be flexible and adaptable, understanding that different situations may require a different locus of control.
+4. Flexibility: Be flexible and adaptable, understanding that different situations may require a distinct locus of control.

-5. Seek Feedback: Regularly seek feedback to understand how your locus of control may be impacting your performance and relationships.
+5. Seek Feedback: Regularly seek feedback to understand how your locus of control may impact your performance and relationships.

 Pros and Cons of Internal vs. External ‘Locus of Control’